-‘Corona pandemic has been no threat to government officials & local governments, opportunity to power brokers & playground for politicians in terms of survival.
-What about entrepreneurs & private sector dependents?
+‘Corona pandemic has been no threat to government officials & local governments, an opportunity to power brokers & playground for politicians in terms of survival.
+What about entrepreneurs & private-sector dependents?
 Are we only the tax producers?
 Survival is a new challenge.’– Raj Shrestha an entrepreneur.

-A new survey conducted by research department of Nepal Rastra Bank (NRB), the central bank of Nepal, sought to understand how company culture had changed since Corona Pandemic began.
-Federal Government of Nepal announced lockdown on 24 March 2020.
+A new survey conducted by the research department of Nepal Rastra Bank (NRB), the central Bank of Nepal, sought to understand how company culture had changed since Corona Pandemic began.
+The Federal Government of Nepal announced a lockdown on 24 March 2020.
 All social and economic activities were stopped.
 People all over the nation and in foreign were stranded where they were.
 On 15th June lockdown was lifted partially.
 But economic activities have not yet come to normal.
-The NRB survey shows effects and concerns about reopening workplaces, employee’s wages, number and salary cut off, unemployment etc.
+The NRB survey shows the effects and concerns about reopening workplaces, employee‘s wages, number, and salary cut off, unemployment, etc.

 674 industries and companies from 52 districts participated in the survey.
 61% of the companies were found fully closed, 35% were running partially and 4% were in full operation.

 Companies and industries who participated in the survey have cut off (22.5%) One-fourth of their staff, many of them temporary and in contract.

 73.8% decrease in production/business was reported during the survey by the 96.7% of the industries/companies who participated in the survey.